 Market Conditions and Volatility

-Crypto is famously volatile.
-Rapid price swings can shrink margins below maintenance levels, pushing crypto market liquidation events across exchanges.
-Many traders track aggregate liquidation data to gauge momentum or identify potential cascade risks.
+Rapid price swings can quickly reduce margin below the maintenance requirement, leading to crypto market liquidation events across exchanges.
+Many traders monitor aggregate liquidation data to understand market sentiment and identify potential liquidation cascades.

 Margin Calls in Futures Trading